-After you've transitioned a project or classic file, review your new files to ensure everything is as expected.
+After you transition a project or classic file, review your new files to ensure everything looks as expected.

 Review and update destination links in Spreadsheets.
 If you transitioned a Classic Workbook to a Spreadsheet, review and update any destination links that include text formatting.

-Review additional steps by use case and solution:
+Review additional steps by specific file type and the solution you use:

 Step 2: Organize Your Files

 After you transition your classic files, organize your new files to ensure your team uses the new files.
 To help with this you can:

 Create folders to organize your files and documents.
 Folders are the primary way of organizing all of your next gen files, such as Documents, Spreadsheets, and Presentations.
 To learn more, see Using Folders.